biot_savart

 - biot_savart.integrate_biot_savart(coord_list, x, y, z, J, delta)

-integration of the Biot-savart law magnetic field is evaluated at coordinates specified in coord_list (for example, the ionospheric coordinates)
+- integration of the Biot-savart law magnetic field is evaluated at coordinates specified in coord_list (for example, the ionospheric coordinates) - Inputs:

-x,y,z (1D array, size n): Cartesian coordinates delta (1D array, size n): the volume or area of the element being integrated J (2D array, size [3, n]): current density
+- x,y,z (1D array, size n): Cartesian coordinates delta (1D array, size n): the volume or area of the element being integrated J (2D array, size [3, n]): current density - all units SI

 - Outputs: